ramonskie/codex/walkthrough/concourse_pipelines_setup.md

 ### Adding Smoke Tests to Pipeline

-If the deployment you set up pipeline for has a smoke tests errand, you can add smoke tests errand to your existing pipeline pretty easily by following the instruction below:
+If the deployment you set up pipeline for has a smoke tests errand, you can add it to your existing pipeline pretty easily by following the instruction below:

-First,  run `genesis ci smoke-test your_smoke_tests_errand_name`, then run `genesi ci repipe`, you will be prompted for a `y` or `N` in “apply configuration? [yN]:”, type `y` and your pipeline configuration is updated.
+First,  run `genesis ci smoke-test your_smoke_tests_errand_name`, then run `genesis ci repipe`, you will be prompted for a `y` or `N` in “apply configuration? [yN]:”, type `y` and your pipeline configuration is updated.

 ### How to Use Concourse UI

 Visit http://x.x.x.x.sslip.io in your browser, where `x.x.x.x` is the IP of the haproxy VM.
 You will see "*no pipelines configured" in the middle of your screen.
 Click the login button on the top right, choose the main team to login.
 The username and password is the same with what you used when you run `fly -t concourse login -c concourse_url`.
 After you login, you will see the pipelines listed on the left you already configured as the main team.
 You can click the pipeline name to look at the specific jobs in rectangle boxes of that pipeline.

 Click each rectangle, you can see the builds, tasks and other details about the corresponding job.
 To trigger a job manually, you can click the plus button on the right corner for that job.
-We recommend that the jobs which deploy to production environment should be manually triggered and all other jobs can be triggered automatically when the changes are pushed to the git repository.
+We recommend that the jobs which deploy to the production environment should be manually triggered, and all other jobs can be triggered automatically when the changes are pushed to the git repository.

 ### Authentication Management for Teams

-To be continued: how to manage authentication for teams.
-For main team ,how we use Github oAuth instead of Basic Auth.
+To be continued: How to manage authentication for teams.
+For the main team, how we use Github oAuth instead of Basic Auth.

 [fly]: https://concourse.ci/fly-cli.html